Summer Financial Aid

 The University Grant is a need-based, institutional grant designed to assist Wildcats with the cost of tuition.

-Students who meet the following requirements will be reviewed for eligibility University Grant through May 31, 2024:
+Students who meet the following requirements will be reviewed for University Grant eligibility:

 • Arizona resident